BobocG211096/starlingchallenge/README.md

  "maxTransactionTimestamp": "2019-10-20T15:23:01Z"
 }
 ```
-In return the application will send a response containing a list of all the rounded up accounts of the customer:
+In return the application will send a response containing a list of all the rounded up accounts of the customer.
+Example of response:
 ``` json
 {
     "roundUpResponses": [